vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 map and passes with the current-command range.
 The full build is warning-free and all 20 CTest targets pass.

+### Make synth range accumulation explicit at each call

+Remove the two recordRange wrappers that dispatch between included and observed ranges using a boolean.
+Builders now call SourceRange::include on the named range directly.
+This removes ten production lines and makes the distinction visible at each update without another helper or boolean argument.

+Explicit-range precedence and instrument/region range ownership remain unchanged.
+Existing synth-builder tests cover those rules, invalid/foreign ranges, fallback records, and detached builders.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,